Denis McLoughlin: Buffalo Bill Wild West Annuals

-One reason for McLoughlin's partial withdrawal from the rotogravure series late in 1948 was undoubtedly the introduction of Christmas annuals to the Boardman line under their Popular Press imprint.
+One reason for McLoughlin's partial withdrawal from the rotogravure series late in 1948 was the introduction of Christmas annuals to the Boardman line under their Popular Press imprint.
 The first of these, Buffalo Bill Wild West Annual number one, appeared in time for the 1949 Christmas market.
 The book's production was rushed because T.V.
 Boardman, Sr., did not decide to proceed with the project until the last minute.
 Success of the experiment assured that the title would continue and another Buffalo Bill Wild West Annual appeared in time for Christmas every year through the 1961 issue.
-Given the success of Buffalo Bill, it is hardly surprising that the "Adventure" annual series was soon added to the Popular Press offerings.
 Both annual series offered a mixture of American comic reprints (mostly from Quality) combined with British original comic stories (almost always by the brothers McLoughlin), text features, puzzles, gags, and games.

 After the 1948 issue, each Buffalo Bill Wild West Annual took Denis, who had almost total creative control over the project, about six months to produce.
 He began with a blank dummy of the Annual and positioned each story and feature to get the layout.
 T.V.
 Boardman had to approve each project and a representative of Woolworth's Department Stores, which were the primary outlet for the annuals, had final veto power.
 McLoughlin obviously lavished his attention on the Buffalo Bill annuals.
 Here his graphic story-telling reached new heights.
 As the series progressed the amount of research for each story obviously increased contributing a high degree of realism to the series.
 By the last few annuals almost all of the stories were based on solid history.
 "Ghost Towns," for example, in 1958's Buffalo Bill Wild West Annual number ten provides a poignant comment on the passing of the American West with a level of understanding unique for the time and seldom seen in comic book westerns of any period.